EchoLynx/captive-portal-authenticator/README.md

 # captive-portal-authenticator
 Bash script that automates logging into a web-based, Alcatel-Lucent wired network login page.
+Requires curl.

 Recommended usage is from within .xinitrc before the window manager is exec'd.
 This will ensure that the network is fully available by the time the GUI appears.